pfroysdon/reading_rack/README.md

 	<img width="500" img src="https://github.com/pfroysdon/reading_rack/blob/main/figures/IMG_3725.jpg">
 </p>

+I have ~50 books that I have read and used in this area.
+I will post the photos, links, and reviews soon.

 - [Theory of Optimal Search - Stone](https://a.co/d/g24uCYR)  Great book.
 The author is right (in the preface), you really need to understand mathematics to understand this book.
 It is very dense.
 11/22
 - [Optimal Search for Moving Targets - Stone, et.al.](https://a.co/d/2f2S4Um)  Great book.
 Most of the methods use ILP or MILP, and they have a few examples in Matlab.
 Several years ago I built an ILP toolbox ([ILP Lite](https://github.com/pfroysdon/projects/blob/main/applied_math/ilpLite)) and I was able to solve many problems in this book using ILP Lite.
 11/22
 - [Real Analysis: A Long-Form Mathematics Textbook - Cummings](https://a.co/d/7Gj5DGH)  I really like this young authors approach to Real Analysis.
 He provides several examples that are clear and complete.
 Most authors skip steps and expect the reader to fill-in the gaps, Cummings does not.
 11/22